tylerwatkins101/Disaster_Response_Project/README.md

 ## References and Acknowledgements

-- This project was done with data from Figure Eight.
+- Data used for training the classification model was provided by Figure Eight.
-- The web app template was created using flask and is part of the Udacity Data ScientistNanodegree program.
+- The backend template for the web app is built with flask and was provided as part of the Udacity Data Scientist Nanodegree program.